MeatRoast/Wonder-Music-Studico-Proj/README.md

 # WaterLand-Proj
-Discord WaterLand Server BOT Porject
+Discord WaterLand Server BOT project
 This bot is made for play in Waterland, The main functions are as follows.
 ## Main functions
 >1.
 Karaoke reservation feature = commands are scheduled to the next queue.